echamudi/incharge/README.md

 ### Developing

-All you need to edit are all files inside `src` folder.
+All you need to edit are the files inside `src` folder.

 ### Building